Eco Web Design: The What, The Why & The How

 Both websites use Cloudflare, a well-known CDN (content delivery network).
 While Cloudflare itself is not a hosting provider, website owners can successfully use Cloudflare’s proxy servers to improve the security, performance, and reliability of their websites.

-I will go into more detail on the benefits of CDNs in another article but for now, let’s look at WWF and Greenpeace’s website carbon emissions using the Website Carbon calculator.
+I will go into more detail on the pros and cons of CDNs in another article but for now, let’s look at WWF and Greenpeace’s website carbon emissions using the Website Carbon calculator.

 Here are the results: